Judge John J. Parker Distinguished Professor of Law

 - A.B.
 (Phi Beta Kappa), University of Pennsylvania

 Before entering teaching in 1994, Alfred L. ("Al") Brophy was a law clerk to Judge John Butzner of the United States Court of Appeals (Fourth Circuit), practiced law with Skadden, Arps, Slate, Meagher & Flom in New York, and was a Mellon Fellow in the Humanities at Harvard University.
 He joined the UNC faculty in 2008, from the University of Alabama.
 He has also taught at Boston College, the University of Hawaii, and Vanderbilt University.
 Brophy teaches in the fields of property, trusts and estates, and remedies.
-During the 2013-14 year, he will teach a seminar in southern legal history in the fall and property and trusts and estates in the spring.
+This year he is teaching a seminar in southern legal history in the fall and property and trusts and estates in the spring.

 Brophy received his A.B. from the University of Pennsylvania (summa cum laude), a J.D. from Columbia University, where he served as an editor of the Columbia Law Review, and a Ph.D. from Harvard University.